Asta Powerproject

 Best For: Granular control over exactly which tasks you want to import, regardless of where they sit in the overall structure.

-Supported Exported Formats: MS Project XML
+Supported Exported Formats: MS Project XML, MPP, P6 XML, XER

 For full details, visit the Asta Documentation to see how to work with User Fields